Top local movers for Charleston to Lexington moves

 - Luckily, the average income is within about 5% of the same in Lexington and Charleston, so no need to worry about big financial changes.

-- A move to Lexington can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
-The cost of living for a family of four is 47% less than what it costs in Charleston.
+- Relocating to Lexington could provide savings on routine expenses for your family, including transportation, utilities, and groceries.
+The cost of living for a family is 47% lower than in Charleston.

 - Income taxes are 43% lower in Kentucky than in South Carolina.
 Lower income tax rates mean less money is withheld from your paycheck, giving you more flexibility to save, invest, or cover everyday expenses.